ashishkumarshah/problemsolving/README.md

 This is a collection of simple problems with their solutions in java.
 The aim of this project is to act as a reference manual for someone looking for solutions to simple problems.

-This can also serve as a good introduction to someone who wants to get his hands dirty with Junits and learning TDD.
+This can also serve as a good introduction for someone who wants to
+* Learn TDD
+* Prepare for Programming Interviews
+* Gets hands on with Java